Amit88k/Apache-Airflow/examples/00_dag_terminology.md

 Before writing a dag, one should know the following concepts.

+#### Operators
+While DAGs describe how to run a workflow, Operators determine what actually gets done.

+An operator describes a single task in a workflow.
+Usually, operators are atmoic i.e. they can stand their own and don't need to share resources with other operators.
+It's DAG's responsibility to make sure that operators run in the correct order.
+Generally, operators run independently.

+###### NOTE
+In general, if two operators need to share information, like

 ## 1. Default Arguments
 A dictionary of default_arguments can be passed to a DAG, to overwrite default values of the DAG arguments.
 It can be applied to any of its operators.
 This is a way to apply common parameters to many operators without having to specify for each DAG.
 #### example